tsoernes/leechflix/README.md

 Build with NodeJS for Node-webkit

-Only supports Windows x64 with MPC-HC

 **@Todo**

 *Bugfixing*

 - webtorrent memory leak
+- scrape imdb id when not found in omdb by search

 *Features*

 - support for tv shows
 - search
-- retrieve all releases by search when viewing movie details
 - revamp gui
 - implement seeding of previously streamed torrents or launch seeding in external client on finished download
-- mark watched movies